A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Results and discussion

 In comparison, ResNet50, ResNet101, and ResNet152 required longer training times--3, 4, and 5 hours, respectively--for 50, 65, and 53 epochs.
 Among these three models, ResNet50 exhibited the weakest performance despite its relatively short training duration.
 It achieved a lower training F1-score of 0.83 and IoU of 0.74, along with the highest validation loss of 0.22 among all models.
 ResNet101 and ResNet152 showed moderate improvements over ResNet50 in both training and validation metrics.
 However, neither architecture outperformed ResNet34 in terms of the overall trade-off between segmentation accuracy and computational efficiency.

 The improvement in IoU over epochs is visualized in Figure~\ref{figure3} (middle), while the training/validation loss curve in Figure~\ref{figure3} (left) confirms a stable convergence pattern.
-Notably, the phase-field models required a larger number of training iterations to converge compared to the electrical potential models, indicating the presence of sharper gradients and higher sensitivity in crack tip regions.
+Notably, the phase-field models required a larger number of epochs to converge compared to the electric potential models, indicating the presence of sharper gradients and higher sensitivity in crack tip regions.

-Figures~\ref{figure5} and \ref{figure6} illustrate two cases--Case 1 and Case 2, respectively--demonstrating the sequential process of phase-field fracture detection and labeling.
-Each figure presents a series of three images.
-The original image (left) serves as the baseline input for analysis.
-The phase-field crack image (middle) shows the application of phase-field modeling to identify crack patterns within the material domain.
-The final image (right), referred to as the label (mask) image, displays a binary mask that clearly delineates the exact locations of the detected cracks.
-This sequence underscores the importance of each step in the detection pipeline and effectively visualizes how phase-field techniques are employed for crack identification and annotation.
+Figures~\ref{figure5} and \ref{figure6} illustrate two cases--Case 1 and Case 2, respectively--demonstrating the the relationship between the physical simulation and the training data.
+The left panels show the original input images provided to the CNN, which capture the specific geometric distribution of randomly placed circular holes.
+The middle panels display the actual crack paths (ground-truth) derived directly from the phase-field damage variable ($\mathfrak{d}$), while the right-most panels show the binary crack masks used as labels for CNN training.

 Figures~\ref{figure7} through \ref{figure14} showcase the crack detection performance of various ResNet models for Case 1 and Case 2.
 Each figure consists of two components: (left) the Predicted Crack Image, illustrating the model’s ability to localize cracks, and (right) the Confusion Matrix, which quantifies the model's classification accuracy.
 Specifically, Figures~\ref{figure7} and \ref{figure8} correspond to ResNet34, Figures~\ref{figure9} and \ref{figure10} to ResNet50, Figures Figures~\ref{figure11} and \ref{figure12} to ResNet101, and Figures Figures~\ref{figure13} and \ref{figure14} to ResNet152.
 Collectively, these figures highlight differences in crack detection performance and predictive accuracy across the various ResNet architectures, offering insight into their relative effectiveness for phase-field image segmentation.